Property Management Blog

 What’s the Difference Between Normal Wear and Tear and Excessive Damage?

-Normal wear and tear refers to a property's natural deterioration over time.
+Wear and tear refers to a property's natural deterioration over time.
 Examples include loose door handles, lightly scratched glass, gently worn carpets, and faded paint or flooring.

 • Large holes in walls